BYAIVAB/FraudLens_AI/README.md

-# 🚀 Fraud Detection Application
+# 🚀 FraudLens AI - Real Model Integration

 A modern full-stack web application for detecting fraudulent transactions using machine learning.
 Built with React (frontend) and FastAPI (backend).